TeamUltroid/Ultroid-Docs/VCBot/vcguide.md

 - Send: /start
 - Click: `Settings` >> `VC Song Bot` >> `VC Session`
 - Send: VC Session (2nd Account)
+- Restart your bot using `.restart`.

 #Note: Your VC Session should be of Another ID else it won't work..

 #### Shortcut:
 - `.setredis VC_SESSION <session>`
+- Restart your bot using `.restart`.

 • Done Your `VC_SESSION` is added 😉